dryewo/lein-changelog/README.md

 ### If you don't have _CHANGELOG.md_

-Create _CHANGELOG.md_ file from template:
+Run this command to generate a dummy _CHANGELOG.md_ file from template:

     $ lein changelog init

-Open the file and check the last released version section (it was generated from the latest git tag).
+Open the freshly generated _CHANGELOG.md_ file and check the last released version section (it was generated from the latest git tag).
-You might want to correct the title and add some details to it as well.
+You might want to correct the title and add some details to the section as well.

 When you are working on your project, add changes to `## [Unreleased]` section with every commit you make.

-### Now you have _CHANGELOG.md_
+### If you have _CHANGELOG.md_

-If you didn't just create it, check that it corresponds to the [format](#changelog-format).
+If you didn't use `lein changelog init` to create it, check that it corresponds to the [format](#changelog-format).

 When you are ready to release the next version, just run: